 Press Save button to create a model.

-The following comparison types are available:
+The following comparison types are available for Classic Models:

 • Text - compares text values.
 Default comparison type;